deepanshu302/DEX/README.md

+Decentralized Exchange </br>

 An exhange with only one asset pair (Eth <> Crypto Dev) </br>

-This Decentralized Exchange takes a fees of 1% on swaps </br>
+This DEX takes a fees of 1% on swaps </br>

 When user adds liquidity, they should be given Crypto Dev LP tokens (Liquidity Provider tokens) </br>